romualdr/zwamp-nighty-win64/README.md

 ### Why 'nighty' ?

-It's kind of a "nightly" build of zwamp, however i didn't wanted to use the wrong "nightly" in a wrong way.
+It's kind of a "nightly" build of zwamp, however i didn't wanted to use the word "nightly" in a wrong way.

-*It was actually a typo ... but in the end, everything's fine ! pff.*
+*It was actually a typo ... but in the end, everything's fine ! mrpfh.*